syncfusion-content/blazor-docs/blazor/document-editor/how-to/hide-tool-bar-and-properties-pane.md

 ---
 layout: post
-title: Hide the default tool bar and properties pane in Blazor DocumentEditor | Syncfusion
+title: Hide toolbar and properties pane in Blazor DocumentEditor | Syncfusion
 description: Learn how to hide the default tool bar properties pane in the Syncfusion Blazor Document Editor component and much more.
 platform: Blazor
 control: DocumentEditor
 documentation: ug
 ---

-# How to hide the default tool bar and properties pane in Blazor Document Editor component
+# How to hide the tool bar and properties pane in Blazor Document Editor

 **Document editor container** provides the main document view area along with the built-in toolbar and properties pane.